junxit/us-congress-bills-110/bill.md

 ## § 4.
 Eligibility for benefits

 Section 805(a) of the Tropical Forest Conservation Act of 1998 (22 U.S.C.
-2431c(a)) is amended by striking “tropical forest” and inserting “forest or coral reef or associated coastal marine ecosystem”.
+2431c(a)) is amended by striking “tropical forest” and inserting “tropical forest or coral reef or associated coastal marine ecosystem”.

 ## § 5.
 Reduction of debt owed to the United States as a result of concessional loans under the Foreign Assistance Act of 1961